isomerpages/mti-osir/_forms/Forms.md

 </li>
 </ul>
 <p>Please select the forms from the menu on the left.</p>
+<p>We will process your application upon receiving all required documents.
+We strive to meet the following processing time but seek your understanding that some applications may take longer to process.&nbsp;</p>
+<p>To check the application status or view application status updates, the
+main applicant/sponsor can log in to <a href="https://www.ica.gov.sg/redirect-links/myica" rel="noopener noreferrer nofollow" target="_blank">MyICA</a>.
+For any clarifications or status updates, ICA will send an email to the main applicant/sponsor.
+Please provide a valid email address at the time of application.</p>
 <h2><strong>Outcome of Application</strong></h2>
 <p>OSIR will notify the applicant once the application is processed, and
 will provide more information on the following steps, if approved.</p>